lethien/vancouver-greenery/README.md

 Support browsers: Chrome, Firefox, Opera
 Partialy support browsers (no scrolling affect and/or hiding some information): IE, Edge and Mobile browsers

+# This is just a simple web that I use to practice AWS